Ruby Rose: Modelling and fashion

-In 2014, Rose began collaborating with Phoebe Dahl for their clothing range Faircloth Lane.
-She has featured predominantly within mainstream fashion titles, including Vogue Australia, InStyle Magazine, Marie Claire Magazine, Cleo, Cosmopolitan, Maxim, Nylon and New York's Inked Magazine.
-She's been the Australian ambassador for JVC, Australian clothes company JAG and luxury Danish label Georg Jensen.
-Rose is the face of Maybelline New York in Australia.

-Since March 2016, Rose has been the face of Urban Decay Cosmetics.
+Rose first joined the Girlfriend model search in 2002, for which she came in second to Catherine McNeil.
+She has featured predominantly within mainstream fashion titles, including Vogue Australia, InStyle, Marie Claire, Cleo, Cosmopolitan, Maxim, Nylon and New York's Inked.
+She's been the Australian ambassador for JVC, Australian clothes company JAG, and luxury Danish label Georg Jensen.
+Rose is also the face of Maybelline in Australia, and since March 2016 has also been the face of Urban Decay.